Goio-Erê Formation

 The Goio-Erê Formation is a geological formation in Brazil.
 It is sometimes thought to be deposited between the Turonian and Campanian stages of the Late Cretaceous, but an Aptian-Albian date has also been proposed.
 It primarily consists of sandstone and was deposited in a desert environment.
-It is known for its exceptional 3-D preservation of fossils, which include those of the pterosaurs Keresdrakon and Caiuajara, the dinosaur Berthasaura as well as the iguanian lizard Gueragama.
-It is laterally equivalent to the Rio Paraná Formation.
+It is known for its exceptional 3-D preservation of fossils at the Cemitério dos Pterossauros ("Pterosaur Graveyard") Quarry, located in the municipality of Cruzeiro do Oeste.
+Animals recovered from this site include the pterosaurs Keresdrakon, Caiuajara and Torukjara, the dinosaurs Berthasaura and Vespersaurus, and the iguanian lizard Gueragama.
+A few studies have alternatively assigned the Cemitério dos Pterossauros site to the younger Rio Paraná Formation, however.